 By facilitating access to essential services, we make it possible for clients to stay in their home as long as possible before they enter into hospice or hospital for professional palliative care.
 Hospital beds are scarce in general and even more so for dementia or mental illness patients.
-There are few affordable homes for the elderly and in these homes, even fewer places for people with dementia.
-Many homes will not take a person with dementia.
+There are few affordable homes for the elderly.
+In these homes there are even fewer places for people with dementia.
+Many of them will not admit a person with dementia or mental illness.
 So the option for many is to look after their relatives at home.
 That is where we come in.

-Our work in the community is organised and supervised by a team of dedicated, qualified and experienced people.
+The work we do in the community is organised and supervised by a team of dedicated, qualified and experienced people.

 These include a Family & Systemic Psychotherapist, a Social Worker, A Community and Development Worker, A retired Nurse, A team of five Volunteer Outreach workers, all of them supported by an administration team.